quantling/pyndl/docs/source/examples.rst

 ========

     1. Cues are associated with outcomes and both can be present or absent
-    2. Cues are segment (letter) unigrams and bigrams
+    2. Cues are segment (letter) unigrams, bigrams, ...
-    3. Outcomes are meanings (word meanings, inflectional meanings, affixal meanings)
+    3. Outcomes are meanings (word meanings, inflectional meanings, affixal meanings), ...
     4. :math:`\textrm{PRESENT}(X, t)` denotes the presence of cue or outcome :math:`X` at time :math:`t`
     5. :math:`\textrm{ABSENT}(X, t)` denotes the absence of cue or outcome :math:`X` at time :math:`t`
     6. The association strength :math:`V_{i}^{t+1}` of cue :math:`C_{i}` with outcome :math:`O` at time :math:`t+1` is defined as :math:`V_{i}^{t+1} = V_{i}^{t} + \Delta V_{i}^{t}`